RaimundoLima/WebScraping/README.md

 - puppeteer + chromium to scraping

 ## Installation
-Clone this repository and is ready to run in visual studio /WebScraping/WebScraping.sln
+Clone this repository and is ready to run on visual studio /WebScraping/WebScraping.sln